 In this study, the title of each paper is integrated into the abstract as a sentence at the beginning.
 The BERT classification model takes the integrated texts as the input.
 The label of "included" or "excluded" is derived from the inclusion decision.
 To train the binary classification model, the "0" class corresponds to the "excluded" papers, and the "1" class comprises the "included" papers.
-This dataset is highly imbalanced, containing 5,281 included papers are also extracted for training the criterion-specific classification models.
+This dataset is highly imbalanced, containing 5,281 included papers and 63,258 excluded papers.
+The criteria for excluding the papers are also extracted for training the criterion-specific classification models.

 For our deployed EGM design, we are actively designing three EGMs.
-As indicated in Figure 2, and per 3ie's EGM workflow, we gather our initial dataset via a literature search through scholarly databases and grey literature sources.
+As indicated in Figure 2, and per 3ie's EGM workflow, we gather our initial datasets via a literature search through scholarly databases and grey literature sources.
 For the three EGMs, their initial dataset sizes are as follows: Agriculture 221k, Nutrition 117k, and Resilience 60k.